logreposit/renogy-rover-reader-service/README.md

 is in use for the serial modbus communication.

-## Docker

-The latest images can be found on [Dockerhub](https://hub.docker.com/r/logreposit/renogy-rover-reader-service/tags).

 ## Configuration

 This service ships as a docker image and has to be configured via environment variables.